-• A result of "Standard Exceeded: Ready for CSU or participating CCC college-level coursework in mathematics" on the CAASPP Early Assessment Program (EAP) examination taken in grade 11.

-- A score of "Conditionally Ready for College-Level Mathematics Courses" or "Conditional" on the CSU Early Assessment Program (EAP) taken in grade 11 along with the California Standards Test in Summative High School Mathematics or Algebra II, provided successful completion of a CSU-approved 12th grade mathematics course that require Algebra Il as a prerequisite. - A result of "Standard Met: Conditionally Ready for CSU or participating CCC college-level coursework in mathematics" on the CAASPP Early Assessment Program (EAP) examination taken in grade 11 or a score of 490 - 540 on the mathematics portion of the SAT Reasoning Test or a score of 20-22 on the mathematics portion of the ACT examination AND completion of an approved year-long senior year mathematics course with grades of C or higher. - A score of 550 or above on the mathematics section of the College Board SAT Reasoning Test. - A score of 550 or above on a College Board SAT Subject Test in Mathematics (level 1 or level 2) - A score of 23 or above on the American College Testing (ACT) Mathematics Test. - A score of 3 or above on the College Board Advanced Placement Calculus AB or Calculus BC examination. - A score of 3 or above on the College Board Advanced Placement Statistics examination. - Completion and transfer to CSU of a college course that satisfies the requirement in Quantitative Reasoning, provided such a course was completed with a grade of C or better.
+- A result of Standard Exceeded: "Ready" for CSU or participating CCC college-level coursework in mathematics on the CAASPP Early Assessment Program (EAP) examination. - A result of Standard Met: "Conditionally Ready" for CSU or participating CCC college-level coursework in mathematics on the CAASPP Early Assessment Program (EAP) examination and met the conditional requirement. - The conditional requirement may be met by completing an approved mathematics course in the 12th grade and earning a grade of C or better.
+Students who do not meet the conditional requirement will need to participate in the CSU's Early Start Program, unless exemption was met through one of the following: - New SAT: A score between 520-560 on the mathematics section of the new SAT Test. - Old SAT: A score between 490 540 on the mathematics section of the old SAT Reasoning Test. - A score between 20 22 on the mathematics section of the ACT Test. - New SAT: A score of 570 or above on the mathematics section of the new SAT. - Old SAT: A score of 550 or above on the mathematics section of the old SAT Reasoning Test. - SAT Subject Test: A score of 550 or above on the SAT Subject Test in Mathematics (level 1 or level 2). - A score of 23 or above on the ACT Mathematics Test. - A score of 3 or above on the College Board Advanced Placement Calculus AB or Calculus BC examination. - A score of 3 or above on the College Board Advanced Placement Statistics examination. - Completion and transfer to CSU of a college course that satisfies the requirement in Quantitative Reasoning, provided such a course was completed with a grade of C (2.0) or better.